 I’ve worked with individuals, couples and families in crisis since 1995.
 From Early Intervention (ages 1-3) to Geriatric counseling—I’ve done a little bit of everything.I have worked in an outpatient setting seeing clients who mainly struggle with depression, anxiety, and personality disorders for more than 10 years.
 I also provide in-home counseling for families in crisis.

 My Bachelor’s degree is in Family and Child Development from Auburn University and my Masters is in Counseling and Human Development from Troy State University.
 I’m a Licensed Professional Counselor in Alabama and Georgia.

 My theoretical background?

 I tend to lean heavily on cognitive behavioral therapy and solution focused therapy.
-I also use expressive techniques such as art and sandtray therapy.
+I also use expressive techniques such as art, sandtray therapy and sometimes music!

 I hope all of this helps you decide if I’m a good fit for you or your loved one.
 If you have questions please don’t hesitate to contact me.